nepal-UTFSM/template-laravel/README.md

 Notes:

-- All items inside `storage/app` are ignored.
+- All items inside `storage` are ignored.
 If a new filesystem inside there is defined, you must create the forlder first.

 ## Conventions